When is the best time to buy televisions?πŸ“Ί

 • Your current TV is broken or significantly outdated

-• You want specific features just released in new models (like HDMI 2.1 for gaming)
+• You want specific features just released in new models (like 165Hz for gaming or RGB Mini-LED)

 • You're shopping during one of the major sales events mentioned above